 In August 2019, Maine Governor Janet Mills notified CMS that her administration intended to transition Maine to a state-based marketplace using the federal platform (SBM-FP) as of the fall of 2020, for enrollment in 2021 coverage (as of 2021, Maine had one of six SBM-FPs).

-Maine is also modifying its reinsurance program model.
-The reinsurance program is currently fairly unique, in that it includes a prospective reinsurance model based on specific medical conditions rather than just total claims costs.
-When an individual market enrollee has one of the conditions covered under the reinsurance program, the carrier cedes the coverage to MGARA (Maine’s reinsurance program), pays MGARA a premium, and MGARA covers the claims.
-MGARA also provides retrospective reinsurance for high claims, but under Maine’s new approach, the state will transition to only the retrospective reinsurance model that’s used in most of the other states that have reinsurance programs (ie, the reinsurance program would step in if and when an enrollee’s claims reach a certain point, regardless of the specific medical condition).
-This is a change that can be done administratively by the state, so it does not require an amendment to the existing 1332 waiver.
-Maine is moving ahead with this change as of 2022.
+MGARA also provided retrospective reinsurance for high claims, but under Maine’s new approach, the state has transitioned to only the retrospective reinsurance model that’s used in most of the other states that have reinsurance programs (ie, the reinsurance program will step in if and when an enrollee’s claims reach a certain point, regardless of the specific medical condition).
+This was a change that could be done administratively by the state, so it did not require an amendment to the existing 1332 waiver.
+Maine opted to move ahead with this change as of 2022.